mlkeller/DuCommand/README.md

 The -a flag will show the diskusage for files as well as directories and if a max depth is not included then it will show all every file in the hierarchy.

-The --max-depth=N flag will allow you to specify how many directories deep you wish the du command to print out.
+The -max-depth=N flag will allow you to specify how many directories deep you wish the du command to print out.
 [N] being the depth number you specify.

 The -c flag will include the total disk usage for all files in the hierarchy.